Suburb overview

 Run the numbers on a Currumbin property

 Capital-growth expectations for Currumbin are modest for 2026 — incomes 5% above the QLD median of $90,298 and a population of 3,278 suggest gains will lag headline metro markets.
-Rental coverage runs at ~99% of the typical mortgage ($2,123/month rent vs $2,134/month repayment), keeping cash flow in positive or near-neutral territory.
-The EquitySight investment score of 57/100 places Currumbin in the mid tier of Australian suburbs we profile, and overall investor sentiment is balanced heading into the second half of 2026.
+At the 2021 Census, rental coverage ran at ~99% of the typical mortgage ($2,123/month rent vs $2,134/month repayment), keeping cash flow in positive or near-neutral territory.
+Verify against current rents and rates.
+Overall investor sentiment for Currumbin is balanced heading into the second half of 2026, based on its income, rent and mortgage profile relative to the Queensland median.

 Is Currumbin a good suburb for investment?

-Currumbin scores 57/100 on our EquitySight investment framework — a moderate rating.
-That score is driven by a population of 3,278, median household income of $95,160/year and median weekly rent of $490.
-Whether it fits your portfolio depends on whether you are targeting cash flow, capital growth, or a value-add renovation — all three are scored with suburb-specific numbers elsewhere on this page.
+Whether Currumbin suits you depends on your strategy, but the fundamentals are concrete: a population of 3,278, a median household income of $95,160/year and median weekly rent of $490.
+Weigh those against your goal — cash flow, capital growth, or a value-add renovation — each of which we break down with suburb-specific ABS numbers elsewhere on this page.

 What drives property demand in Currumbin?

-The main demand drivers in Currumbin are an above-state-median household income of $95,160/year, a dwelling mix that is 37% separate houses, roughly 1 schools and 1 parks within the catchment.
-Together these shape both owner-occupier and tenant demand and are the factors we weight most heavily in the suburb's investment score.
+The main demand drivers in Currumbin are an above-state-median household income of $95,160/year, a dwelling mix that is 37% separate houses.
+Together these shape both owner-occupier and tenant demand.

 What is the population of Currumbin?